 Or, if you want to be completely portable:

-The cut command is sort of the column-based equivalent of the simpler row-based commands head and tail.
-(If you really do want to cut columns, it works… but in this case, you probably don't; it's much simpler to pass the -o params you want to ps in the first place, than to pass extras and try to snip them out.)
+.
+(If you really do want to cut columns, it works… but in this case, you probably don't; it's much simpler to pass the -o

 Meanwhile, I'm not sure why you think you need to eval something as the argument to echo, when that has the same effect as running it directly, and just makes things more complicated.
 For example, the following two lines are equivalent: